thomas-fossati/llt/diary.md

 CTL->EXP: -0.39%

+### Summary

+Increased stability of the real-time flow with minimal decrease in efficiency of the throughput seeking flow (and therefore of the RAN as a whole).

 ## Experiment two: the liar

 Two concurrent downloads on the UE, i.e. two TCP greedy sender (non application limited)